DennisSuitters/AuroraCMS/README.md

 - Media.
   - Upload and manage various types of files for addition into content using elFinder.
   - Auto resizing, makes thumbnails and Large, Medium and Small versions of images for use with srcset.
+  - Browse Unsplash Free Photo's to adding to content.
+  - FileRobot Image editing in page.
 - Featured Content.
   - Can use Content Items as Featured Content, or Images and HTML Templates uploaded into the `media/carousel/` folder.
 Which then will get sorted, and number of items displayed depending on the settings attributes in the `featured.html` template file.
 - Accounts.